lex/monitoring-samples/README.md

 ## Appium Sample

-The appium/ directory contains a sample Appium test that demonstrates how to create a new monitoring test.
+The appium/ directory contains a sample Appium web test to be used as a monitoring test.

 # License